Collection of rockets from beginner to high-powered models

 About This Camp

 HPR Lab is designed for students ready to advance their rocketry skills and tackle more complex aerospace challenges.
 Over four evenings, participants will design, construct, and prepare a high-powered rocket while learning advanced building techniques, safety procedures, and certification requirements.
-Each session blends technical instruction with hands-on construction, guiding students through the process of building a rocket suitable for Level 1 High Power Rocketry certification.
+Each session blends technical instruction with hands-on construction, guiding students through the process of building a rocket suitable for NAR Level 1 High Power Rocketry certification.

 Session Overview